-Suggestions for improvement needn’t be as sensitive as some fear.
+Suggestions for improvement in people problems needn’t be as sensitive as some fear.
 Establishing a regular routine of discussing progress is key, and balancing suggestions with compliments keeps the conversation positive.
 “Nice job on ….
 How do you think you’re doing with …?
 I noticed you’ve gotten really good at ….
 To solve your challenge with …, have you considered …?
 Congratulations on ….”

 A manager’s role is combination coach/cheerleader/fan.
 Once employees recognize that, channels of communication can open wide.